Decodetalkers/nvim.dot/README.md

 I set two key: ff and M-F. M-F may more like which emacsman use. xD.

-### coc-setting.json

-Change the file path to Yours

 ### Function.vim

 I set the tab for different files.
 At first I use four tab.
 But dart, clang-foramt ,json, javascript use two. so, I set this for these, when change to different files